LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 ## 03_features.py
 Generates technical indicator columns from the cleaned OHLCV Parquet files found in `ml_data/02_clean/`.
 The resulting feature sets are saved to `ml_data/03_features/` with the same filenames.
+The script uses helper functions in `indicators.py` to calculate EMA, ATR, RSI, Bollinger Bands, Stochastic, VWAP, MFI, Parabolic SAR and Ichimoku lines.
+Rolling max/min and shifted price columns are also produced.
+Missing data for features that depend on trade history (e.g. `buy_qty_5m`, `sell_qty_5m`) are filled with `NaN` to allow later merging with a collector output.